jackiecard/jackiecard.github.io/content/pages/about.md

 ## About the cat

 The cat name is Salem.
-He's not really sleeping, he is just ignoring you successfully.
+He's not really sleeping, he is just ignoring you.